karla3jo/Group-LeaderTracker/README.md

 - An input video sequence (.avi file)

 ## How to use
-Just run the .exe file at from the directory of any version (*group_leader_traker* or *exponential_group_leader_traker*) in command line as: **chosen_version.exe path_to_your_video_file.avi**
+Just run the .exe file from the directory of any version (*group_leader_traker* or *exponential_group_leader_traker*) in command line as: **chosen_version.exe path_to_your_video_file.avi**

 If you want to edit any of the source code, add the desired version of *Source.cpp* file to a Visual Studio project with the corresponding .prop files --for OpenCV and DLib-- to your project path by importing the contents of *libraries* directory.
+Remember to add the paths to DLib and OpenCV to your project environment as well.

-In case you are willing to prepare ground truth to validate your experiments, just remember to uncomment the corresponding section in the source files of group_leader_traker and exponential_group_leader_traker.
+In case you are willing to prepare ground truth to validate your experiments, uncomment the corresponding section in the source files of group_leader_traker and exponential_group_leader_traker.
 Adapt the frame sampling rate to your own needs.

 We cannot provide the image-video datasets from our paper.
 However, you can still watch the algorithm in action for the Miraikan museum video sequences at https://www.youtube.com/watch?v=gb8dIY-UiTg&t=2s